carolinalaser/zencart-taxjar/readme.txt

 Then two easy mods to two template files:

 *************** 1/2
 To YOUR_TEMPLATE/templates/tpl_checkout_success_default.php, add ths at the end of the file.
+This snippet creates the new order in taxjar.

 <!--BOF Taxjar code 1/1 -->
 <?php